SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 Objective: Introduce React and set up a basic development environment.

 Topics:
-Introduction to React and its significance.
-Setting up a React development environment (using Vite).
 Creating a new React project with Vite.
 Overview of the React project structure.